-Mathew undertakes criminal defence and prosecution work.
-He has been instructed in a wide range of cases, including those involving: fraud and company offences; serious violence; possession of weapons; witness intimidation; supply of Class A drugs; multi-handed robberies; threats to kill; kidnap and false imprisonment; public order; burglary and dishonesty offences; and driving cases including those where death has been caused.
+Mathew undertakes criminal defence and prosecution work (Grade 3).
+He has been instructed in a wide range of cases, including: high value fraud and company offences; serious violence involving firearms; multi-handed conspiracy to supply Class A drugs; cash in transit robberies; kidnap, false imprisonment and threats to kill; indecent images and sexual assault; arson with intent to endanger life; and serious driving cases where death has been caused.

-With a solid background in all aspects of trial advocacy, Mathew has also drafted and appeared in successful appeals to both the High Court and the Court of Appeal.
+With a solid background in all aspects of trial advocacy, Mathew is an experienced, capable and effective advocate.
+He has drafted and appeared in successful appeals to both the High Court and the Court of Appeal.

 Mathew has particular expertise and experience in restraint and confiscation matters and is on the CPS specialist Proceeds of Crime panel.

 Mathew is committed to providing a dedicated and considered service.
 Whether acting in court or in an advisory capacity, he is careful to find thoughtful and pragmatic solutions and has particular concern for client care.
 He can be instructed on a Direct Access basis.

 BA (Hons) Exeter University – English & Drama